NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap.rst

 While Trident associates new LUNs with the configured igroup, it does not create or otherwise manage igroups themselves.
+The igroup must exist before the storage backend is added to Trident.

+If Trident is configured to function as a
+CSI Provisioner, Trident manages the addition of IQNs from worker nodes when mounting PVCs.
+As and when PVCs are attached to pods running on a given node, Trident adds the node's IQN to the igroup configured in your backend definition.

-The igroup must exist before the storage backend is added to Trident, and it needs to contain the iSCSI IQNs from every worker node in the Kubernetes cluster.
+If Trident does not run as a CSI Provisioner, the igroup must be manually updated to contain the iSCSI IQNs from every worker node in the Kubernetes cluster.
 The igroup needs to be updated when new nodes are added to the cluster, and they should be removed when nodes are removed as well.

 Backend configuration options